-The last two places are great and so I saved it as my Finale, not only these two places has a nice and relax seaside setting and but also the food are actually nice and yummy.
+The last two places are great and so I saved it as my Finale, not only these two places have a nice and relax seaside setting and but also the Portuguese food is actually nice and yummy.
 Fernando’s and Miramar are located on the opposite ends of the Hac Sa Beach (Black Sand Beach) – I am not (or could not) judge whether their Portuguese dishes are ‘authentic’, I just love the taste – especially grilled fish, crispy and salty on the outside, juicy and fresh on the inside; and the clams, the soup served with garlic bread….
-Heavenly ~~
+Heavenly ~

 The cozy and warm interior of the Fernando